SPCA of Texas Board of Directors

-A lifelong Dallas area resident and active volunteer who joined the SPCA of Texas board in 2015, she and her husband enjoy traveling and spending time with their two children, three great-grandchildren and Duncan, an Australian Labradoodle and notorious counter surfer.
+A lifelong Dallas area resident and active volunteer who joined the SPCA of Texas board in 2015, she and her husband enjoy traveling and spending time with their two children, three grandchildren and Duncan, an Australian Labradoodle and notorious counter surfer.

 Make a donation on Teresa's behalf